Did you ever think to switch your career at a later stage? Let’s check some inspiring stories of people who switched careers at a later age in life.

 Everyone who has read the book or watched the film 2 States, which Bhagat claims to be his own life story, has a fair and a glorified picture of the banker turned author’s life.
 For other so-called intelligent readers who probably are running an anti- Bhagat cult in their backyards, here’s a little context.

 He had been a closet writer all his life and wrote his first novel Five Point Someone while he was in Hong Kong, keeping his day job and bringing his characters to life at night.
-His book was a huge success and was also adapted into a film later.
+His book was a huge success and producers also adapted it into a film later.

 At the age of 34, having a great paying job and a luxurious lifestyle in Hong Kong, came his moment of decision.
 Despite everything, he believed that writing was his calling and he took the riskiest, boldest and probably the best decision of his life.
 After over a decade of working as a banker, he moved to Mumbai to pursue his career in writing full-time.

-His books are rooted in India and are loved by many.
-He is a regular columnist having strong views about the socio-political scenario of the nation.
+Bhagat is a regular columnist having strong views about the socio-political scenario of the nation.
 He has been a dance reality show participant as well as a judge.
-He might not be great at everything he did, but his experimenting and daring nature definitely took him places.
+He might not be great at everything he did, but his experimenting and daring nature took him places.

 5. Reid Hoffman